StarRider/Wonder-Library-DB-Design/README.md

 # Steps
 This project was carried out in 3 phases,
-1. `Phase 1`: This was the phase were the requirements of the Wonder library was captured and understood.
-From this requirement I build an EER diagram.
+1. `Phase 1`: This was the phase were the requirements of the Wonder library were captured and understood.
+From this requirement I built an EER diagram.
 2. `Phase 2`: Created a relational schema from the EER diagram ensuring that the tables were in 3NF.
 3. `Phase 3`: Finally, created tables and views following the relational schema diagram.